Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

 3. Create Vitis platform

    - Create two directories under `WorkSpace` directory for FAT32 partition and boot components.
-Then prepare  images like below:
+Then prepare  images like the following:

       ```bash
       cd WorkSpace